mrocklin/thesis/introduction.md

 Modularity
 ----------

-When we consider the entire scientific software ecosystem as a single endeavor from the perspective of software design we make the following observations
+We consider the entire scientific software ecosystem as a single endeavor from the software design perspective and make the following observations

 *   It contains incredible solutions to hard subproblems
 *   It contains numerous medicore solutions to those same subproblems